jitsi/handbook/docs/dev-guide/contributing.md

 The middleware must be imported in `react/features/app/` specifically in `middlewares.any`, `middlewares.native.js` or `middlewares.web.js` where appropriate.
 Likewise for the reducer.

-An `index.js` file must not be provided for exporting actions, action types and component.
-Features / files requiring those must import them explicitly.

 This has not always been the case and the entire codebase hasn't been migrated to this model but new features should follow this new layout.